yufree/OSSpRe/README.md

 # Usage

 - Line 26: Change `path = 'PATH_TO_RAW.d'` to the .D folder path of raw data.
-If your data size must be less that the 10 times of your memory size.
-For example, if your .D folder is 20GB, you need 200GB memory to run this workflow.
+If your data size must be less that the half of your memory size.
+For example, if your .D folder is 20GB, you need at least 40GB memory to run this workflow.
 It's better to run this workflow on HPC or Cloud.

 - Line 28: accept Bruker's lisence to download so/dll file  `accept_Bruker_EULA_and_on_Windows_or_Linux = TRUE`

 - (optional) Line 41: set the x and y range for the pixels to be extracted

-- Run `rmarkdown::render('workflow.Rmd')` or click knit button within RStudio to run the workflow.
+- Run `rmarkdown::render('workflow.Rmd')` in console or click knit button within RStudio to run the workflow.
 Or you could run each code chunk according to the description/comments.